Joeri Rogelj and Piers Forster wrote on CarbonBrief

 from 2013 states that there is a linear relationship between the cumulative emissions and the rise in temperature.
 The AR5 estimated the carbon budgets for both 1.5˚C and 2˚C of warming.
 These estimates were updated in 2018 in the Climate Panel's special report on 1.5˚C warming SR15

 In her speeches, Greta Thunberg uses a carbon budget calculated in SR15 to explain why it is urgent to reduce the emissions.
 She does this in an elegant and simple way.
-On December 11, 2019, at COP25 in Madrid, she said:
+On December 11, 2019, at COP25 in Madrid

 - In chapter two, on page 108 in the SR 1.5 IPCC report that came out last year, it says that if we are to have a 67 percent chance of limiting the global temperature rise to below 1.5˚C, we had on January 1, 2018, 420 gigatons of CO2 left to emit in that budget.
 And of course, that number is much lower today as we emit about 42 gigatons of CO2 every year including land use.
 With today’s emission levels, that remaining budget will be gone within about eight years.
 These numbers aren’t anyone’s opinions or political views.
 This is the current best available science.

 A gigaton is one billion tons.
 Later in the same speech she said:

 - Most models assume, however, that future generations will somehow be able to suck hundreds of billions of tons of CO2 out of the air with technologies that do not exist in the scale required and maybe never will.
 The approximate 67 percent chance budget is the one with the highest odds given by the IPCC.
 And now we have less than 340 gigatons of CO2 left to emit in that budget to share fairly.

 The message is clear and simple.
 We must reduce emissions so that the sum of all future emissions remains within what is left of the carbon budget.
 Furthermore, we cannot trust that future generations will be able to clean up after us.